USWNT phenom Macario scores first professional goal for Lyon | Goal.com

 After making her debut in January, Macario has three USWNT caps, scoring her first goal in her team's second match against Colombia in January.

-Macario has been brought along slowly at Lyon, as Saturday's game was just her second league appearance and first league start for Lyon.
+Macario has been brought along slowly at Lyon, as Saturday's game was just her second league appearance and first league start.

 The midfielder has also made three Champions League appearances this season.